-11 Q. What is the purpose of your testimony?
+11).
+What is the purpose of your testimony?

-The purpose of my testimony is to respond to various areas 13 A. company concern regarding 14 of Commission and confidentiality of certain fuel cost information supplied 15 to the Commission.
-I intend to demonstrate why some of 16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 38 public disclosure as being "proprietary confidential 19 business information" as defined by Section 366,093, 20 Florida Statutes.
+The purpose of my testimony is to respond to various areas 1.3 company concern regarding 14 Commission and confidentiality of certain fuel cost information supplied 15 to the Commission.
+I intend to demonstrate why some of 16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 public disclosure as being "proprietary confidential 1.9 business information" as defined by Section 366.093, 20 Florida Statutes.
 21